DigijEth/BaseScam/README.md

+Stand alone server instruction are in the /server/ folder.

 Cloud version of the **BaseScammer Server**.
 This will involve:
-Stand alone version in the dapp folder.

 - **Deploying the server to a cloud platform** such as **Heroku**, **AWS Elastic Beanstalk**, or **DigitalOcean**.
 - **Configuring environment variables** securely on the cloud platform.